 Bird Checklist Rice Lake State Park.

 When the office is closed, please use the self-service area at the front of the office to purchase daily and annual permits, and reserve campsites when the camping season is open.
-Annual permits purchased through self-registration will be mailed.
+Annual permits purchased through self-service will be mailed.

 8485 Rose Street